paulbutcher/ScalaMock/_user_guide/070_advanced_topics.md

 ## Exceptions

-Instead of a return value, mocks and stubs can be instructed to throw.
-This can be achieved either by throwing exception in `onCall` handler or by using `throws` method.
+Instead of a return value, mocks and stubs can be instructed to throw an exception.
+This can be achieved either by throwing exception in the `onCall` handler or by using the `throws` method.

 ### Example 1 - throws method